-- basic computer use (logging on, using email, using the internet, etc)
+- basic computer use (logging on, using email, creating accounts, etc)

 - word processing (Microsoft [MS] Word)